 One Cup of Principal and Interest

+Just as making bread relies on flour to take shape, all “what is a mortgage” recipes are only possible with principal and interest.
 Principal and interest work a lot like oil and vinegar, they’re often paired together, yet they never mix.
 A percentage of your mortgage is devoted to paying the original balance of your loan, which is known as the mortgage principal, as well as the interest the loan accrues over time.
 At first, most of your payment tilts towards your interest, but you’ll start to notice more is paid towards your principal as time goes by.
 It’s best that you make extra payments toward your principal whenever you can to reduce the length of your loan and lower your total interest payments.

 One to Two Sprinkles of Insurance

 You can expect to see homeowners insurance included with your mortgage loan, which most borrowers are required to have until they’ve paid their loan in full.
-The amount you can expect to pay for insurance varies according to whether you live in an neighborhood that’s prone to crime, the chances of flooding in your area and the likelihood of your property catching fire.
+The amount you can expect to pay for insurance varies according to whether you live in a neighborhood that’s prone to crime, the chances of flooding in your area and the likelihood of your property catching fire.
 This means that you have a degree of control over how much you have to pay for insurance and the type of coverage you need.

 Related: Be prepared for emergencies with our eBook Unexpected Costs of Owning a Home

-A Generous Teaspoon of Taxes
+What is a Mortgage Without a Generous Teaspoon of Taxes

 Much like everything else, you have to pay taxes on your mortgage loan.
 The percentage of your loan that takes care of taxes can vary from month to month.
 Determining factors include the overall value of your home and the tax policy for your geographic location.
 To get a better idea of how mortgage tax works, take a look at your statements, which you can get from your lender.